Welcome to University Student Housing!

 Furniture and Furnishings

-Residents are not permitted to remove or alter any furniture, fixtures or bedding in their room or public areas to assist University Student Housing to maintain an accurate inventory of hall furnishings and prevent possible damage.
+Residents are not permitted to remove or alter any furniture, fixtures, or bedding in their room, or public areas to assist University Student Housing in maintaining an accurate inventory of hall furnishings and prevent possible damage.
 This includes lofting beds that are not approved to be lofted.

-In a shared community space, all residents need to have equal opportunity to use the lounge furniture.
-Lounge furniture is intended for the public use of all residents and must remain in its designated spaces.
+In a shared community space, all residents need to have equal opportunity to use the lounge furniture at all times.
+Lounge furniture is intended for the public use of all residents and must remain in its designated spaces at all times.

 Gambling